 For a second I honestly thought, if this gets worse, we'll have to take refuge in the toilets - it really was getting to be that serious.
 With Tony's canopy at risk of getting destroyed and/or blown away (despite being staked), we each grabbed a pole and held on for dear life, but keeping it up was futile.
 Tony noticed that one of the poles was starting to bend at the joint, and in an effort to just get the thing out of harm's way and to prevent us from becoming part of a human kite, he reached up and, with a maniacal look in his eye, yanked the whole canopy down, and in the process inflicted far more irreparable damage to it than the wind had so far done.
 We madly broke the pieces down and threw them under Tony's car.
 Tony and Sylvia then started wrestling with their collapsible table and inadvertently mangled the legs while frantically trying to break it down, before cramming it under the car with the broken canopy pieces.

 While our smaller tent seemed to be holding up just fine, Tony and Sylvia's larger tent was literally blowing sideways.
 It was well staked, so I don't think it was going anywhere, but I suppose the support poles could've been at risk of snapping or something.
 At any rate, Tony madly had us start emptying their tent and deflating their double-sized air mattress.
 Sylvia and I had to lie on the mattress and tent with all of our weight to prevent it from blowing away.
 I looked up and saw someone else's tent cover caught up in a tree, while a couple of floating air mattresses that people had left on the beach were blowing through the campground.
-Our Swiss neighbors' potatoes, which they had sitting in a basket hanging from a nearby tree, started flying in our direction.
-That probably put a damper on the potato rosti they were making every night.
+Our Swiss neighbors' potatoes, which they had sitting in a basket hanging from a nearby tree, started hurtling through the air in our direction, and we had to keep ducking out of their path.
+That probably put a damper on the potato rosti the Swiss family was making every night.
 We madly emptied and broke down our tents and crammed everything into the car.
 With the canopy's support poles and the legs of the collapsible table twisted and knotted beyond recognition, we threw those into a nearby dumpster.

 A few sites down, someone's trailer had actually tipped over.
 The wind was so strong that we didn't even hear this happening.
 Nobody was inside and no one was injured, luckily, but I felt sorry for the owners, who didn't appear to be around and were going to be in for a fun surprise when they returned from wherever they were.